Menu icon - click here to toggle the menu

 Blythe Maynard

-Interim Chief Executive Officer & Director of Admissions, RCA at Bracebridge Hall
+Chief Executive Officer, RCA at Bracebridge Hall

 Blythe Maynard has over a decade of experience in the field of addiction.
 She has been with RCA since 2017 starting as the Clinical Supervisor for a previous Outpatient RCA site in Wilmington, Delaware before coming over to Bracebridge Hall where she served as the Regional Quality Assurance Strategist for the facility as well as the other Maryland facility, RCA Capital Region.
 In January of 2022 Blythe became the Director of Admissions at Bracebridge Hall where she worked directly with the facility leadership team as well as our Mission Center to increase access to care for those in need.